Jochen Wolf: Early life

-After completing school, Wolf underwent an apprenticeship as a Kaufmann for large and foreign trade, and completed his mandatory service in the National People's Army from 1960 to 1961.
+After completing school, Wolf underwent an apprenticeship as a kaufmann for large and foreign trade, and completed his mandatory service in the National People's Army from 1960 to 1961.
 Later, he worked as a truck driver.
 After attaining his Abitur in 1969, he studied at the Hochschule für Verkehrswesen in Dresden, attaining a diploma in economic engineering.
 Afterwards, he worked at Deutrans and rose to head of a department in Potsdam.

 Political career

 In October 1989, during the Peaceful Revolution, he, among others, founded the Social Democratic Party in the GDR in Brandenburg and was elected the first chairman of the SPD district of Potsdam and later to the party executive board in Brandenburg.
-From June 1990 onward, he was the Regierungsbevollmächtigter (Government Commissioner) for the Bezirk Potsdam, the Landessprecher (State Speaker) for the state of Brandenburg that was then in formation, and afterwards, from 3 October 1990, as the Landesbevollmächtigter (State Commissioner), until a proper minister president could be elected.
+From June 1990 onward, he was the Regierungsbevollmächtigter (Government Commissioner) for the Bezirk Potsdam, the Landessprecher (State Spokesperson) for the state of Brandenburg that was then in formation, and afterwards, from 3 October 1990, as the Landesbevollmächtigter (State Commissioner), until a proper minister president could be elected.

 During the first free state elections in Brandenburg in 1990, he was elected into the Landtag in the 23rd electoral district (Potsdam II).
 Under minister president Manfred Stolpe, Wolf became Minister of Urban Development, Housing and Transportation.
 After a real estate scandal, he resigned in August 1993.
 The real estate agent Axel Hilpert, who formerly worked in the so-called "Antiquity Trade Pirna", part of the Kommerzielle Koordinierung of the East German government, waived Wolf's commission in exchange for him recommending a conservation area to be converted into building land.
 In December 1999, Wolf was fined 8,400 Deutsche Mark for corruption.
 During his stint in the Landtag, he was a member of the Committee for Economic Affairs, Small and Medium Businesses and Technology from 1993 to 1994.
 He left the SPD in 1994, but remained in the Landtag until the end of his term.
 Wolf attained a position as a special representative for Eastern Europe in the Brandenburg Ministry of Economic Affairs through a lawsuit in 1995, which he held until 1997.